STRd6/Boomstick/README.md

-Boomstick [Alpha] enables HTML5 and JavaScript games to access native JoySticks.
+Boomstick [Alpha] enables HTML5 and JavaScript games to access native joysticks.

 By using FireBreath to handle cross-browser, multi-platform plugin generation and OIS to handle multi-platform joystick input, Boomstick gives JavaScript